noahjahn/docker-workshop/docs/python.md

 We can solve the permission denied error that we get now if we just make sure the `.cache` and `.local` directories are already created as part of the image with the correct permissions.
 We just need to add a few lines to the Dockerfile.

-While we're add it, we can do the same thing for the `app` directory, then set the working directory for the container in the image so we don't have to specify it in our commands.
+While we're at it, we can do the same thing for the `app` directory, then set the working directory for the container in the image, so we don't have to specify it in our commands.

 :::code-group